holepunchto/pear-docs/making-a-pear-app-1.md

   document.querySelector('#message').value = ''
   e.preventDefault()

-  addMessage('You', message)
+  onMessageAdded('You', message)

-  // Send the message to all peers (that you are connected to) for (const peer of peers) {
+  // Send the message to all peers (that you are connected to) const peers = [...swarm.connections] peers.forEach(peer => peer.write(message))
-    peer.write(message)
 }
-}

-function addMessage(from, message) {
+function onMessageAdded(from, message) {
   const $div = document.createElement('div')
   $div.textContent = `<${from}> ${message}`
   document.querySelector('#messages').appendChild($div)
 }
 ```

 ## Step 7.
-Run the code
+Run the app

-Now we need to run the app we just wrote.
+Now it's time to write the app.

-As we need to have to apps running, open two terminals and run this in both of them
+As there will be two apps running, open two terminals, and run this in both of them:

 ```
 $ pear dev
 ```

-In the first app, you click on `Create chat room`.
-When it has started you will see a topic at the top.
+In the first app, click on `Create chat room`.
+When it has started the topic is at the top.
 This is a 32 byte public key that counts as the shared topic.

-In the second app you paste in the topic you got from the first, and then click on `Join chat room`.
+In the second app, paste in the topic that was shown in the first app, and then click on `Join chat room`.

 ![Use topic from creator](/chat-app-4.png)

-After that you can send messages between the peers
+After that the two apps are able to send messages between them

 ![Messages between the peers](/chat-app-5.png)

-## Step 8.
-Understanding the code
+## Understanding the code

-As you look through the code you may notice that quite a lot of it is just handling the layout.
-Understanding that is outside of this scope, but shouldn't look unfamiliar to you.
-You can easily use frameworks like React, but we'll cover that in other examples.
+Looking through the code, a great part of it has to with handling the layout.
+It's outside of the scope of this tutorial to delve into that, but shouldn't look unfamiliar to most.
+It's possible to use larger frameworks like React, but that will be covered in other examples.

-There are two main differences between a more common client-server chat app vs your new chat app
+There are two main differences between a more common client-server chat app vs this peer-to-peer chat app

 ### 1. Discovery

-In a client-server setup you would have a server hosted on an ip (or hostname) and a port, e.g. `http://localhost:3000`.
+In a traditional client-server setup the server is hosted on an ip (or hostname) and a port, e.g. `http://localhost:3000`.
 This is what clients use to connect the server.
 And then it's the servers responsibility to have clients find each other.

-If you look in the code in your chat app you can see `swarm.join(topicBuffer, { client: true, server: true })`.
+In our code it says `swarm.join(topicBuffer, { client: true, server: true })`.
 Here `topicBuffer` is a 32 byte string.
 The creator of a chat room will create a random byte string, which they will share with others, who can then join.

 ### 2. There are no server

-When you started your chat app there was not one of them that acted as a server, and another as a client.
+When the chat app was started there wasn't one of them that acting as a server, and another as a client.
 Instead they join/leave topics.
 This is an important point, because it means that even if the peer that created a chat room leaves, then it doesn't stop working.

-## Step 9.
-Release your app
+## Step 8.
+Release the app

-With Pear you can have one "release" (or "production") version of your app, and many other versions.
-Think of it, the same way that `git` works where you have branches.
-You put your code in a branch.
-This way others can test it, and when you are ready, you pull that branch into the main one.
+With Pear there are one single "release" (or "production") version of an app, and then many other named versions.
+Think of it, the same way that `git` has branches.
+Code is put into a branch.
+This way others can test it, and when everything is ready, that branch is pulled into the main one.

-Similarly, you use `pear stage some-name` to create a version of the app that others can testout.
-When you are ready you use `pear release some-name` and now this becomes the main version of your app.
+Similarly, use `pear stage some-name` to create a version of the app that others can test out.
+When everything is ready, use `pear release some-name` and now this becomes the main version of the app.

-We want to test your app, and since we don't have other versions, let's call it `main`.
-It is just a name, so you can call it whatever you want.
+For now we want to release the app, but since there are no other versions, let's call it `main`.
+It is just a name, so it can be called anything you want.

 ```
 $ pear stage main
 ```

-For now we won't go into details with stage/release, so just release it immediately by running
+For now let's not go into details with stage/release, so just release it immediately by running

 ```
 $ pear release main
 ```

-## Step 10.
+## Step 9.
 Seeding

-Afer releasing, your app is still only available on your computer.
-To distribute it to others, you need to start seeding it.
-You can think of this as deployment in a more traditional setup.
+Afer releasing, the app is still only available on that computer.
+To distribute it to others, start seeding it.
+Think of this as deployment in a more traditional setup.

 Run this: